Mitzelldone/JavaScript30/The 30 Projects/14 - JavaScript References VS Copying/readme.md

 We can use the `Object.assign()` method to create a clone.

+- Object.assign(): first argument is an empty object ({}), second is the object (person) to fold in, third is the values we want to additionally fold in ({ number: 100 }), it difference between slice() and splice() in Arrays

+### 4. Deep Copy `JSON.stringify()`

+`
-This is only 1 level deep - both for Arrays and Objects.
+This is only for 1 level deep - both for Arrays and Objects.
 You can use a library like lodash has a cloneDeep method, but you should think twice before using it (performance reasons, plus you probably wouldn't need it)!

 ```JavaScript
 const wes = {